alimohebbi/alimohebbi/README.md

 ### Hi there 👋

 I am Ali Mohebbi, passionate about software engineering.
-This markdown plays role of table of content for my github account.
+This markdown overviews projects available in my GitHub account .
 Here is list of important repositories categoriesd by topic.

 ### Backend